Gastón Martirena

-Gastón Nicolás Martirena Torres (born 5 January 2000) is a Uruguayan professional footballer who plays as a right-back for Argentine Primera División club Racing Club.
+Gastón Nicolás Martirena Torres (born 5 January 2000) is a Uruguayan professional footballer who plays as a right-back for Nacional, on loan from Argentine Primera División club Racing Club.

 He began his career with Liverpool Montevideo, winning an Apertura and a Clausura title in the Uruguayan Primera División, as well as the Supercopa Uruguaya in 2023.
-He then transferred to Racing Club, where he won the Copa Sudamericana in 2024 and scored in the final.
+He then transferred to Racing Club, where he won the Copa Sudamericana in 2024 and scored in the final, as well as the 2025 Recopa Sudamericana.

 Career

 Liverpool Montevideo

 Born in Montevideo, Martirena began his career at Liverpool Montevideo.
 He made his debut on 24 March 2021 as a late substitute for Jean Rosso in a 4–1 home win over Montevideo City Torque in the Uruguayan Primera División.
 On 1 August 2021 he scored his first goal in a 3–0 win away to the same team; he netted twice on 16 June 2023 in a 3–1 win away to Cerro Largo.
 He played in the 2023 Supercopa Uruguaya, in which his team defeated Nacional; he took the free kick from which Gonzalo Nápoli scored the only goal.